epruesse/SINA/README.rst

 - Speed.
 Aligning 100,000 full length rRNA against the SILVA NR takes 40 minutes on a mid-sized 2018 desktop computer.
 Aligning 1,000,000 V4 amplicons takes about 60 minutes.
 - Accuracy.
 SINA is used to build the SILVA_ SSU and LSU rRNA databases.
 - Classification.
 SINA includes an LCA based classification module.
-- ARB_.
-SINA is able to directly read and write ARB format files such as distributed by the SILVA_ project.
+- ARB.
+SINA is able to directly read and write ARB_ format files such as distributed by the SILVA_ project.

 .. _SILVA: https://www.arb-silva.de
 .. _ARB: https://www.arb-home.de